 Play as a fruit bat – turns you into a fruit bat at birth, giving you +10 speed at the cost of 40% of your maximum HPs.
 This makes the early game a lot easier and the end game a lot harder.
 Not available if you play a Dragon, a Shapechanger or a Necromancer.

-Some platforms support “sub-windows”, which are windows which can be used to display useful information generally available through other means.
+“Sub-windows” are windows which can be used to display useful information generally available through other means.
 The best thing about these windows is that they are updated automatically (usually) to reflect the current state of the world.
-The “window options” can be used to specify what should be displayed in each window.
 The possible choices should be pretty obvious.

 Display the player inventory (and sometimes the equipment).